-Kaweah Surgery Residency Program's primary mission is to provide a
+The mission of the Kaweah Surgery Residency Program is to provide a broad-based

-broad-based educational and clinical experience in the wider scope of
+educational and clinical experience in the wider scope of the specialty,

-the specialty, training compassionate, competent and professional general
+to train compassionate, competent and professional general surgeons with

-surgeons with the skills and confidence needed to enter the independent
+the skills and confidence needed to enter the unsupervised practice of

 Kaweah Delta Health Care District Surgery residency program received its